 From this, it can be understood that "an ISA" is what is defined by a polygonArea or a circleArea.
 This is somehow compatible with the definition in the TS 38.300 CR.

-This further raises the question of the meaning of "upon entering a cell providing an MBS broadcast service ".
+This further raises the question of the meaning of "upon entering a cell providing an MBS broadcast service which is not associated with an ISA".
 Is the association with the cell (e.g., does the cell not broadcast SIBxx) or is the association with the MBS service?

 Observation 1: In some places of the TS 38.331 running CR, "ISA" is used to mean "the area in which an MBS broadcast service is intended to be received", which consists of a list of cells, TAIs, polygons and circles, and in other places, it means one polygon or circle as defined in one IntendedServiceAreaInfo-r19 in SIBxx.